ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-01-10-euler-curves.md

 can be used to represent the backbone experiencing an external force at the tip as well.

+Euler Curve
+: The Euler curve (also known as the Euler spiral) is defined as a curve in which the curvature increases linearly with arclength.

+**History**: The Euler spiral, defined by the linear relationship between curvature and arclength, was first proposed as a problem of elasticity by James Bernoulli, then solved accurately by Leonhard Euler.
+An Euler curve is known by several other names, including “clothoid,” and “Cornu spiral.”
+The underlying mathematical equation is most commonly known as the Fresnel integral.
+The profusion of names reflects the fact that the curve has been discovered several different times, each for a completely different application: first, as a particular problem in the theory of elastic springs; second, as a graphical computation technique for light diffraction patterns; and third, as a railway transition spiral.
+(Learn more about the [mathematical history of the Euler spiral](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-111.pdf).)
+{: .notice}

 ## Euler Arc Spline representation

 When using Euler curves, the robot-independent mapping (configuration to task space)